nha1012/dot_file_nvim/readme.md

 This configuration includes the following features optimized for frontend development:

--   **Vue.js and React.js support**: Syntax highlighting, linting, and auto-completion.
+-   **Vue, React, Angular,... support**: Syntax highlighting, linting, and auto-completion.
 -   **Markdown Preview**: Preview your Markdown files directly within Neovim.
 -   **Enhanced Code Editing**: Includes plugins for better coding experience, such as autopairs, commenting, and Git integration.